Icon of a clipboard with check marks and a dollar sign, representing a grant opportunity.

 MTPHI accepts applications for capacity enhancing projects on a quarterly basis.
 Applications will be accepted for the first three weeks in October, January, April, and July.
 MTPHI will provide a funding decision within 6 weeks of submission.

-The fall 2025 application period has closed.
-Applications will be accepted again starting on January 2, 2026 through January 23, 2026.
+The winter 2026 application opened on January 2, 2026.
+Applications will be accepted through January 23, 2026.
 Funding decisions will be made within 6 weeks (March 6, 2026, or sooner).

 Application